lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/big_data_frameworks.md

 spark-submit --class org.apache.spark.examples.SparkPi $SPARK_HOME/examples/jars/spark-examples_2.11-2.4.4.jar 1000
 ```

-%RED%Note<span class="twiki-macro ENDCOLOR"></span>: Please do not
+!!! warning
-delete the directory `cluster-conf-<JOB_ID>` while the job is still
+   Please do not delete the directory `cluster-conf-<JOB_ID>` while the job is still
    running.
 This may lead to errors.

 ## Batch jobs